-The nature and characteristics of indoor molds are much more variable.
-Sometimes one can see mold growth in indoor environments with the naked eye.
+The nature and characteristics of indoor mold is variable.
+Sometimes one sees indoor mold growth with the naked eye.
 However, it is hard to assess health and hygiene effects just by looking at it.

-Clearwater, FL — Mold is ubiquitous in nature.
+Mold is ubiquitous in nature.
 Filamentous fungi often produce indoor mold in various environments.
 Excessive moisture, a carbon source, a moderate temperature (25ºC), and dampness, besides other factors, are supportive elements for the growth of indoor mold.
-The nature and characteristics of indoor molds are much more variable.
+The nature and characteristics of indoor mold is more variable.
 Sometimes one can see mold growth in indoor environments with the naked eye.
 However, it is hard to assess health and hygiene effects just by looking at it.
 Therefore, it is essential to study the indoor mold in order to understand its impacts.

 There are a number of techniques available nowadays to isolate and identify the mold from indoor environments.
 No one technique fits in every scenario, but rather, it should be case specific.
 Although mold can be examined and evaluated in various ways, an integrated approach to detect mold in indoor environments is described below:

 To study the airborne fungi from indoor environments